-Scans were done at 350 mW for 10 seconds, with 3 immediate scans averaged (for a total of 30 seconds exposure time).
-Prior to scanning, the height of the probe was adjusted to the best resolution of the peaks of 100% ethanol.
-“Dark” scans were measured with the laser off and auto-subtracted from the data to remove machine noise.
-After obtaining “dark” scans and adjusting probe height, the scanning procedure involved cleaning the loading aluminum cup (Figure 5) with 100% ethanol and delicate task wipers (Kimberly-Clark, Irving, USA) and loading 150µL of aqueous bacterial suspensions onto the cup.
-The sample cup was then placed under the probe and brought to correct height with all light sealed out.
-At this stage, the laser would be turned on and the scan will commence.
-After each scan the cup was cleaned and reloaded.
-Each sample was separately loaded 3-5 times (depending on the experiment) and scanned.

-Survival test under sample preparation, transfer and radiation
+Survival of bacteria during sample preparation and Raman reading

-In order to verify that irradiation by the 785 nm laser does not compromise cell viability, a sample of water with 108 CFU/ml E. coli and a sample of clean water were placed in a sample cup and irradiated by laser for 30 seconds.
+In order to verify that irradiation by the 785 nm laser does not compromise cell viability—chemical cccontent/burning, a sample of 108 CFU/ml water of E. coli and a sample of clean water were placed in a sample cup and irradiated by laser for 30 seconds.
 After that, the samples were serially diluted and plated on LB agar plates.
 The plates were incubated for 24 hours at 37°C and colonies were counted.

 Fluorescence spectroscopy measurements

 Fluorescence spectra of water samples were measured with an RF-5301PC spectrofluorometer (Shimadzu, Kyoto, Japan) equipped with 150-W Xenon lamp (Ushio Inc., Tokyo, Japan) as described by Borisover et al. (2009, 2011).
 Prior to scanning, the water samples were allowed to equilibrate to room-temperature (22±3°C) for ~3 hours.
 The cuvette used was the standard quartz cell (Hellma, Müllheim, Germany) having a path length of 10 mm and chamber volume of 3,500 μL.
 Scanning was done at 22±2°C. Fluorescence emission spectra between 220 and 450 nm were collected at 2-nm increments, with excitation wavelengths ranging from 210 to 400 nm at 5-nm increments.
 Scanning rate per map was about 2.5 minutes and the excitation and emission optical slits were set to 10 nm.
 Instrument stability was controlled by measuring the intensity of the Raman peak of water at excitation wavelength at 275 nm and emission wavelength at 305 nm.
-Cuvettes were washed 3 times with HPLC-grade water before the beginning of scanning, and washed by 6 ml of sample water between each scan.
+Cuvettes were washed 3 times with HPLC-grade water before the beginning of scanning, and washed by 6 ml of the sample water between each scan.
 Three ml of sample water were loaded for scanning.
 The cuvette was always aligned to the same side for scanning.
 Water samples were scanned as is and after filtration using a 0.45 µm syringe filter (Durapore©, Millex (Merck), Darmstadt, Germany) to remove bacteria and other suspended particles.
 Prior to filtration, 15 ml of the sample water were used to wash the filter.
 Each water sample was scanned twice, i.e., 2 independent samples of 3ml).

 Statistical analysis